LizenzFass78851/wsusofflineupdatepacks/README.md

 # wsusoffline-release
 This repository contains wsusoffline package (Windows Update Pack) for supported Windows and Office versions

-#### currently not functional because wsus offline has problems creating isos over a linux system

 See the [releases](https://github.com/LizenzFass78851/wsusoffline-release/releases) to download the releases

 ## Latest Update Packs